Marasmius wynneae

 Marasmius wynneae (sometimes incorrectly spelt Marasmius wynnei) is a species of gilled mushroom found in European woods.

 Naming

 This species was originally described in 1859 by the mycologists Miles Joseph Berkeley and Christopher Edmund Broome in the British "Annals and Magazine of Natural History".
 The original collection was done on the Coed Coch estate in Denbighshire, Wales, which then belonged to the Wynne family.
-The entry for the new species explicitly mentions Mrs. Wynne, and so it is clear that the mushroom was named for her and not her husband.
+The entry for the new species explicitly mentions Mrs. Wynne, and so it is clear that the mushroom was named for Mary Lloyd Wynne and not her husband.
 A Latinized species name takes the genitive ending -i (or -ii) if it is dedicated to a man and it takes -ae (or -iae) if it is for a woman.
 Therefore, the spelling wynneae is correct here, even though the spelling in the original description of the species was wynnei.

 In English this fungus has the common name "Pearly Parachute".